casper-network/casper-node-quickstart/README.md

 During node bootstrap, validator keys are created in `/etc/casper/validator_keys`

+These keys should be backed up by the node operator and stored in a secure location.

 ### Delete Resources

 To completely delete all the resources created by the templates go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home), select your stack and delete it.